pgibler/cmdh/README.md

 ## Roadmap

 The issue tracker is mostly feature requests I have put in so I don't forget them.
 If you have any bug reports or good ideas, please include them in the tracker.

+## Issues

+If you run into any issues installing or running cmdh, please open a ticket in the project tracker.
+Include a detailed bug report with stacktraces and inputs and the mode of operation (OpenAI or ollama).